 The afternoon was thoroughly enjoyable and an excellent way to see parts of Cape Chignecto Provincial Park that are otherwise accessible only via a long hike.
 If you have more time it’s possible to kayak from Spicer’s Cove all the way back to Advocate Harbour over a three day period – camping at remote beaches along the way.

-Prices for the Fundy Explorer trip are $95 per person though I was lucky enough to receive a discount.
+Prices for the Fundy Explorer trip are $95 per person.

 Although it’s possible to do this trip on your own – should you have access to kayaks – this is an area where local knowledge really comes in handy because of the huge fluctuation in tides.

 Have you ever been kayaking on the Bay of Fundy? in Nova Scotia or in New Brunswick?